rethinkdb/horizon/client/README.md

 Object which initializes the connection to a Fusion Server.

-If Fusion server has been started with `--unsecure` then you will need to connect unsecurely by passing `{secure: false}` as a second parameter.
+If Fusion server has been started with `--insecure` then you will need to connect unsecurely by passing `{secure: false}` as a second parameter.

 ###### Example